Mama Campo: Cool and eclectic restaurant interior in Madrid

 Chubby dining chairs in Mama Campo restaurant interior design

-The restaurant features a wall of upcycled windows.
+The restaurant features a wall of repurposed windows.
 The iconic Chubby chairs are made from reclaimed synthetics by Dirk Vander Kooij and punctuate the interior scheme with bold colour.
 I love the round floral Woolight pendant by Txula made from handmade felted wool.

 Chair made from scrap wood by Piet Hein Eek